NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Food and drinks

-The last cost item is food and drinks.
-Breakfast was included in all our hotels, so we did not incur any extra costs here.
-The costs vary per day for lunch and dinner.
-We stayed in Swedish Lapland for a total of nine days, of which we spend the first and last day mainly in airplanes.
-We received several meals during our flights, which meant that we did not actually incur any costs for food and drinks on these two days.
+The last expense is food and drinks.
+Breakfast was included in all our hotels, so we didn’t incur any extra costs here.
+As for lunch and dinner, the costs varied per day.
+We stayed a total of nine days in Swedish Lapland, with the first and last day mainly spent on the plane.
+We received multiple meals during our flights, so we didn’t actually incur any costs for food and drinks on these two days.

-In terms of lunch, we grabbed a sandwich several times at a gas station or local supermarket.
-We also had an extensive lunch at the Icehotel the day we visited it.
+As for lunch, we got a sandwich a few times at a gas station or local supermarket.
+We also had an extensive lunch at the Icehotel once.
 Here we got a three-course lunch including drinks.
-Our costs for dinner were also quite variable; once we ate at a local pizzeria, twice we ate in a local café and further we often ate in luxury restaurants.
-The most extensive dinner was in the Treehotel.
-In between we often had a cup of coffee or hot chocolate.
+Dinner was also quite varied; we ate at a local pizzeria once, twice at a local café, and often had an extensive meal at luxury restaurants.
+The most elaborate dinner was at the Treehotel.
+In between, we often got a cup of coffee or hot chocolate.
 In total on these nine days we spent €790 for food and drinks.

-We found the prices for food comparable to the prices in the Netherlands.
-However, the prices for alcohol are a lot higher than we were used to.
+We found the prices for food to be comparable to prices in the Netherlands.
+However, the prices for alcohol are much higher than what we were used to.
 A regular glass of red wine easily set you back €12.

 Zweden